siddhi-io/www/docs/index.md

 <div class="col-md-12 col-sm-12">
 <h2>Overview</h2>
 <img src="images/siddhi-overview.png" />
-<p style="text-align: center;">Siddhi can run as an embedded Java or Python library, run as a microservice on bare-metal, VM, or Docker, and run natively at scale in Kubernetes.</p>
+<p style="text-align: center;">Siddhi can run as an embedded Java or Python library, run as a microservice on bare-metal, VM, or Docker, and run natively at scale in Kubernetes processing millions of events per second.</p>
 </div>
 </div>
 </div>